 Lobster!
 Who doesn’t love lobster?
 We’ve had three memorable lobster meals in our motorhome in Utah (what?!), Maine, and Colorado.
 I’ll tell you about all three, and share the recipe for the last one, a lobster grilled cheese sandwich.

-When we got our first motorhome in 2002, our first RV trip was to Moab, Utah.
+When we got our first motorhome in 2002, one of our first RV trips was to Moab, Utah.
 Our dear friends Russ and Rhenee Fadling met us there with their 5th wheel.
 To celebrate the occasion, they ordered live Maine lobster.
 We felt certain we were the only ones within hundreds of miles enjoying such a delicacy in the Utah desert.
 It was a delicious, memorable meal.
 You, too, can have such a feast by ordering live Maine lobster online and following their directions.

 Fast forward 16 years, when we finally made it to Maine.
 We had lobster at least 10 times in the 12 days we were there.
 All of the meals were wonderful, and one of them was a to-go meal we picked up at a The Happy Clam Shack near Bar Harbor.
 The smoked lobster, clams, and corn on the cob we enjoyed in the motorhome was absolutely fantastic.
 Since we don’t travel with a smoker, we are not likely to repeat this one in the RV.
 If you ever find yourself in Bar Harbor, be sure to have the smoked lobster at the Happy Clam Shack.